 Once you hit land at Victoria Quay, head into the dockside E Shed Markets for a quick look.
 Firmly focused on the tourist dollar the markets are nevertheless a favourite with kids for their stalls focused on crafts and handmade toys.
 The market also offers activities for kids, from face painting to performances, and during school holidays offer the chance to pet farm animals among other things.

 My niece made a beeline for the old-fashioned lolly shop, which sells an array of sweets and chocolates from around the world.
-And, yes, she really did behave like a kid in a candy store, so overwhelmed by all the choice she didn’t know what to buy.
+And, yes, she really did behave like a kid in a candy store, so overwhelmed by all the confectionary choices she didn’t know what to buy.
 Our Fremantle for families day was off to a sweet start.

 Step back in time in historic Fremantle

 In between the big corner pubs with their wrought-iron lace balconies and splendid old banks with the date they were built proudly painted on their façades, are some of the most eclectic boutiques and interesting shops in Perth, most of which line High Street.
-Notable: the New Edition Bookshop, which has some beautiful children’s books.
+Note: the New Edition Bookshop has some beautiful children’s books.
 See this post for more on shopping in the West End.

 Indulge in ice cream on Cappuccino Strip